amarkham1/LMS/README.md

 - bcrypt, in order to encrypt/hash users passwords when registering
 - Knex.js, in order to connect and communicate with the database
 - Moment.js, for creating and manipulating dates
-- react-select, for its dropdowns used in forms
+- react-select, used as dropdown menus in forms

 ## Running In Development Mode